unloggedio/documentation/docs/logging_mode.md

 ## Scenario:

-- Method-A is annotated with `@UnloggedMethod`
+- Method-A is annotated with `@UnloggedMethod`.
-- Method-B and C are non-annotated
+- Method-B and C are non-annotated.
-- Method-A and B call method-C as a downstream call
+- Method-A and B call method-C as a downstream call.
 - Process wide counter is set to 1.

 ![](./assets/images/logging_mode.png)